danmcne/Camouflage-Development-Suite/README.md

 ### Colour Palette Editor

-- 2–10 colours with per-swatch colour picker
+- 2–10 colours with per-swatch colour picker, from
-- Lock individual colours so evolution cannot change them
+- Lock individual colours so evolution further palette modification doesn't alter them
-- Extract a palette from any image using k-means clustering
+- Extract a palette from a collection of images using k-means clustering
 - Six built-in presets: Military, Desert, Urban, Warm Urban, Woodland, Arctic
 - Extending a preset fills new slots with perceptually similar variants